jaredjaimes/startup/notes.md

 |String|	A textual sequence of characters.|
 |Symbol|	A unique value.|

+NOte: You assign a null to a variable if you want it to be not assigned anything.
+Like setting character color o null if not selected anything, etc.

 Type	Use	Example
 Object	A collection of properties represented by name-value pairs.
 Values can be of any type.	{a:3, b:'fish'}
 Function	An object that has the ability to be called.	function a() {}